Ansh0928/Polaris-Agent/README.md

 ### 03 · Does It Work? — Show us it can handle the real world

-**Short answer:** Yes.
+> **Yes.
 Live, running daily, real data.
-The agent owns every decision and every outcome.
+The agent owns every decision and every outcome — and gets smarter with each run.**

 Polaris is deployed at [polaris-agent.vercel.app](https://polaris-agent.vercel.app) and has been running against real inventory for 7+ days.
 In that window it made **22 tool calls**, flagged **10 expiring items**, identified **6 low-stock risks**, and generated purchase order recommendations — unprompted.